-Ukraine’s economy will also be impacted by the sanctions proposed for Belarus following Belarus' president Alexander Lukashenko’s forced landing of the Ryanair flight on May 23 and the arrest of Roman Protasevich.
-Ukraine relies on Belarus for the supply of power, diesel fuel and potash all of which are likely to be blocked as a result of the fracas.
-It is unclear where else Ukraine can source these inputs as Russia would have been an alternative source and of course that is off the list.
+Ukraine’s economy will also be affected by the sanctions proposed for Belarus following President Alexander Lukashenko’s forced landing of the Ryanair flight on May 23 and the arrest of Roman Protasevich.
+Ukraine relies on Belarus for its supply of power, diesel fuel and potash, all of which are likely to be blocked as a result of the fracas.
+It is unclear where else Ukraine can source these inputs, as Russia would have been an alternative source, and of course that is off the list.
 It is likely that Ukraine will have to exempt itself from the sanctions on Belarus regime, which adds new uncertainties.

-Economic growth has returned, but Ukraine appears to be under performing and the outlook has recently been downgraded.
-Ukraine’s Ministry of Economy lowered its real GDP forecast to 4.1% y/y from 4.6% y/y for 2021 and to 3.8% y/y from 4.3% y/y for 2022, Interfax Ukraine reported on May 21 citing ex-minister Ihor Petrashko.
+Economic growth has returned, but Ukraine appears to be underperforming and the outlook has recently been downgraded.
+Ukraine’s Ministry of Economy lowered its real GDP forecast to 4.1% year on year from 4.6% y/y for 2021 and to 3.8% y/y from 4.3% y/y for 2022, Interfax Ukraine reported on May 21 citing ex-minister Ihor Petrashko.

-However, last year fixed investment was depressed by the multiple shocks the economy received and both years were significantly down by around a quarter from the 2018 results when UAH108,298mn was invested in the first quarter of that year.
+However, last year fixed investment was depressed by the multiple shocks the economy received and both years were significantly down by around a quarter from the 2018 results, when UAH108.30bn was invested in the first quarter of that year.

 The government has no break-through economic strategy, and it is less risky to ground the country’s budget on a more conservative macroeconomic forecast.
 In addition, the accuracy of the economic outlook for 2021 is affected by the very low and uneven comparative base of the previous year.

-Ukraine’s industrial output exploded in April, increasing by 13.0% y/y from a 2.1% y/y growth in March largely thanks to the low base effect from the pandemic, the State Statistics Service reported on May 24.
+Ukraine’s industrial output exploded in April, increasing by 13.0% y/y from 2.1% y/y growth in March, largely thanks to the low base effect from the pandemic, the State Statistics Service reported on May 24.
 All the results this year will be distorted by the crisis low base effects from 2020 making it harder to understand what is going on.
-However, the momentum from the bounce back can be used to spur new growth.
+However, the momentum from the bounce-back can be used to spur new growth.

-Seasonally adjusted output advanced a much more modest 2.7% m/m in April and in the first four months of this year industrial output inched up 1.5% y/y (vs. 7.0% y/y decline in 4M20).
+Seasonally adjusted output advanced a much more modest 2.7% month on month in April and in the first four months of this year industrial output inched up 1.5% y/y (vs. 7.0% y/y decline in 4M20).

-Having said that, Ukraine does seem to have passed a nadir as multinationals – especially in the retail sector -- are increasingly setting up shop on the expectation of long-term growth.
-Incomes have been rising and this sort of investment, usually a harbinger for sustain growth, is very encouraging.
+Having said that, Ukraine does seem to have passed a nadir, as multinationals – especially in the retail sector – are increasingly setting up shop on the expectation of long-term growth.
+Incomes have been rising and this sort of investment, usually a harbinger for sustained growth, is very encouraging.

-Likewise, the real estate sector is starting to grow with the number of residential developments increasing.
+Likewise, the real estate sector is starting to grow, with the number of residential developments increasing.
 There is also a growing wave of investment into commercial real estate and warehousing, which is also usually a harbinger of sustained growth.
-Moreover, construction is one of the three big drivers of economic growth so the uptick in activity in real estate development can create a self fulfilling prophecy of more growth.
+Moreover, construction is one of the three big drivers of economic growth, so the uptick in activity in real estate development can create a self-fulfilling prophecy of further expansion.